oracle/oci-python-sdk/docs/raw-requests.rst

 ~~~~~~~~~~~~

 The Python SDK exposes a custom :class:`requests.auth.AuthBase` which you can use to sign non-standard calls.
-This can be helpful if you need to make a OCI- authenticated request to an alternate endpoint or to a
+This can be helpful if you need to make an authenticated request to an alternate endpoint or to an
-OCI API not yet supported in the SDK.
+Oracle Cloud Infrastructure API not yet supported in the SDK.

 ===================
  Creating a Signer